 COME JOIN OUR TEAM!!!

-Monica is one of the Creators of Mission Beelieve and a very active member within the beekeeping community.
-Volunteering at any event that she can, to get the word out about the benefits of beekeeping and how to support all pollinators; her love for education and outreach are infectious.
-In addition to community outreach events, you can find Monica in her clubs Teaching Apiary giving one on one lessons with beekeepers and the interested public or going around town helping club members with issues they may be having at their own apiaries.
+Gaining that dedication and passion derived from her honeybees, she won best in show for Extracted Honey at EAS 2019, President of CCBA, and one the creators of Mission Beelieve.
+Seizing every opportunity that she can, to get the word out about the benefits of beekeeping and how to support all pollinators; her love for education and outreach are infectious.
+In addition to community outreach events, you can find Monica giving one on one lessons with beekeepers and the interested public.
+In her personal time, she goes around helping beekeepers, with issues they may be having at their own apiaries.
+Colony health and education is her first priority!

-Mission Beelieve is the perfect opportunity for Monica to share her excitement about the opportunity’s beekeeping brings and another way to give back to her community.
-Sharing her knowledge and passion with those that made the ultimate sacrifice, Veterans and First Responders.
-Through this program she hopes to touch as many of these heroes as possible, giving them a renewed sense of purpose.
+Mission Beelieve provides Monica a way to share her expertise about the opportunity’s beekeeping brings and another way to give back to her community.
+Sharing her knowledge and passion with Veterans and First Responders, she hopes to touch as many of these heroes as possible, giving them a renewed sense of purpose and community.